BawornsakS/FRA321_AI_Part/README.md

 ## My Contact and Office Hour

-You can contact me via my facebook: Bawornsak Sakulkueakul, or shoot me an email at Bawornsak.S@gmail.com.
+You can contact me via my facebook: Bawornsak Sakulkueakulsuk, or shoot me an email at Bawornsak.S@gmail.com.
 I will hold office hours every Monday at 11.00 - 12.00 and 13.30 - 14.30 in FIBO Gaming Discord.
 I think this is the easiest way to hop in and ask questions.
 No link required whatsoever.
 But, if you find it too informal or want to set up a zoom meeting, please direct message me.

 ## Lectures